divilla/awesome-go/README.md

   instead of Go's default http library, because of its lightning fast performance.
   With `bombardier v1.1` and higher you can now use `net/http` client if you need to test HTTP/2.x services or want to use a more RFC-compliant HTTP client.

-## gRPC

-* [gRPC-Go](https://github.com/grpc/grpc-go) - The [Go](https://golang.org/) implementation of [gRPC](https://grpc.io/): A high performance, open source, general
-  RPC framework that puts mobile and HTTP/2 first.
-For more information see the [Go gRPC docs](https://grpc.io/docs/languages/go), or jump directly into the [quick start](https://grpc.io/docs/languages/go/quickstart).

 ## HTML templating engines

 * [quicktemplate](https://github.com/valyala/quicktemplate) - Fast, powerful, yet easy to use template engine for Go.
 Optimized for speed, zero memory allocations in hot paths.
 Up to 20x faster than html/template.
 Inspired by the [Mako templates](http://www.makotemplates.org/) philosophy.